 Ko Ruamāhanga tōku awa

 Ko Takitimu tōku waka

 Ko Ngāti Kahungunu ki Wairarapa, rāua ko

 Ko Zach tāku ingoa.

-My name is Mandy Butler Room 12.
+My name is Mandy Butler and I am teaching in Room 21.
 I have 15 years teaching experience ranging from Years 7 and 8 through to New Entrants.
 I have taught in London and in different parts of New Zealand before coming back to settle in Hawkes Bay.
 My passion in teaching is literacy, and music!
 I love watching our vibrant tamariki progress at Raureka School.

-On a personal note, I am a mum of 2 wee girls Libby and Isabella and 2 lovely step children Breyton and Keely who keep life fun and busy! 🙂
+On a personal note, I am a mum of 2 wee girls and 2 lovely step children who keep life fun and busy! 🙂

 Room 12 (part time)

 New Entrant Teacher

 Kia Ora, my name is Angela Grace.
 I am a part-time teacher in Room 12 and Mum to three young children.
 I am an experienced teacher and have vast experience working in junior classes.
 I love to see children comfortable and confident to take risks and challenge themselves to reach their full potential.
 I am well practiced in looking after the personal and social well-being of children - I am confident at administering plasters and ice packs!
 I look forward to meeting your child and welcoming them and their whanau to Raureka School.